Merovius/shellex/README.md

 * [debian](http://packages.debian.org/search?keywords=shellex&searchon=names&suite=all&section=all&sourceid=mozilla-search)
 * Arch Linux: [Arch User Repository](https://aur.archlinux.org/packages/?SeB=n&K=shellex) ([latest Release](https://aur.archlinux.org/packages/shellex/) and [git-Repository](https://aur.archlinux.org/packages/shellex-git/))
+* Gentoo: there is an [Overlay](https://github.com/proxypoke/gentoo-overlay) which contains shellex

 If you are on one of these distributions, we encourage you to install `shellex` via your package manager.